threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/threefold/tft_explorer/readme.md

 # Requirements

+do we relaly want all the transactions ? maybe a wallet balance for a start

 we want every threebot to be able to :

 - verify a transaction with a transaction hash (is it really necessary ?)
-- verify a wallet balance
+- verify a wallet balance - for sure
-- verify a name registration
+- verify a name registration ? probably not

 # Technical Requirements